• Skip to primary navigation

 overhead shot of minestrone in a white bowl

-There is a lot to be said for a good soup, and the best thing about Minestrone is how easily adaptable it is.
+There is a lot to be said for a good soup, and the best thing about Minestrone is how easily customizable it is.
 Minestrone is a seasonal soup, and that means whatever vegetables are in season can be added to this hearty soup.

 close up view of minestrone in a white bowl

-The vegetable broth is the starting point, but the added tomato paste, fresh thyme, bay leaves and dried oregano round out the flavor profile.
+The vegetable broth is the starting point, but the added tomato paste, fresh thyme, bay leaves, and dried oregano round out the flavor profile.

-*If you really want to boost the flavor, switch out the vegetable broth for chicken broth it will add a world of flavor to the soup!
-This is the Chefs Secret Ingredient for non-vegetarians.
+*If you really want to boost the flavor, switch out the vegetable broth for chicken broth; it will add a world of flavor to the soup!
+This is the chef’s secret ingredient for non-vegetarians.

-ingredients used to make minestrone
+ingredients to make recipe.

 Let’s start by gathering the ingredients we need to make Classic Minestrone Soup.
 In Chef Speak this is called the “Mise en Place” which translates to “Everything in its Place”.